p0lyphase/digitalgarden/src/site/notes/TikTok - Response - ljtruth.md

 [[Socialism\|Socialism]] and [[communism\|communism]] have a [[collectivist\|collectivist]] ethos and this is bad. [[Individualist\|Individualist]] ethos made [[America\|America]] prosperous.

-The Big Axiom: "assumes the fundamental basis on what the human is to be defined is their group identity, specifically their socioeconomic status, more broadly the oppressers versus the oppressed."
+The Big Axiom: "assumes the fundamental basis on what the human is to be defined is their group identity, specifically their socioeconomic status, more broadly the oppressors versus the oppressed."

 "People have many group identities."